Skip To Content

 Note: Students must notify the Admissions Office prior to their acceptance in order to receive a Heritage or Sibling Award

-Heritage Award: Cedar Crest awards a $2,000 annual award (up to four years) per year to full-time first-year traditional students whose parent, grandparent, aunt, or uncle is a graduate of a Cedar Crest College undergraduate degree program.
-The College must be notified prior to the student’s acceptance in order to be eligible.
+Heirloom Award: Cedar Crest awards a $2,000 annual award (up to four years) per year to full-time first-year or full-time transfer traditional students who are recommended by a Cedar Crest College alumnae/i.
+Eligible students must be referred prior to March 1st.

 • Gold Award Recipient